Wedding industry software development

 Problem

-Wedding vendor losing enquiries because there is no systematic process from first contact to signed contract
+Wedding vendor losing inquiries because there is no systematic process from first contact to signed contract

 Solution

-A photographer or planner managing 100+ enquiries per year through email and PDF contracts loses bookings to slower follow-up, inconsistent quote presentation, and manual contract sending.
-A CRM built for how weddings are sold, with an enquiry pipeline, a quote builder, e-signature, and a payment schedule, cuts the time from enquiry to contract.
-It also gives vendors the visibility to prioritise the leads most likely to convert.
+A photographer or planner managing 100+ inquiries per year through email and PDF contracts loses bookings to slower follow-up, inconsistent quote presentation, and manual contract sending.
+A CRM built for how weddings are sold, with an inquiry pipeline, a quote builder, e-signature, and a payment schedule, cuts the time from inquiry to contract.
+It also gives vendors the visibility to prioritize the leads most likely to convert.

 3. 03